U.S. Coast Guard Cutter Morro Bay (WTGB 106) assists PRENTISS BROWN in Detroit River

 |0

-This work, U.S. Coast Guard Cutter Morro Bay (WTGB 106) assists PRENTISS BROWN in Detroit River [Image 3 of 3], by PO3 Omar Faba, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Coast Guard Cutter Morro Bay (WTGB 106) assists PRENTISS BROWN in Detroit River, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT